 The good news is that anyone can sell in one or all of Amazon’s European marketplaces.
 The bad news is that it can be pretty complicated.
 You must meet local tax requirements and provide product info and customer services in the local language while meeting Amazon’s performance level requirements.

 Even though it can be an elaborate process for those sellers who haven’t dealt with the bureaucracies and guidelines that selling in the EU presents, it also offers a considerable selling opportunity if you’re ready to expand to the continent with 340 million shoppers.

 To help you navigate the process, we put together this step-by-step guide on how to sell in Europe with Amazon.

 Amazon has five marketplaces in Europe, including the UK, Germany, France, Spain, and Italy.
 Although there is the option to use one seller account for all five marketplaces, you will need to decide from the start which marketplace you would like to choose as your ‘home’ marketplace.
 This will also help you determine many legal and logistical steps along the way.

 To make this decision, you should ask yourself:

 To get you started, here’s a summary of the main advantages of the two most popular entry markets.

-While deciding on your marketplace, you should consider the legal and tax implications of each country, as well as the fulfillment options.
-However, once you have narrowed down your home marketplace, your research work is just beginning.
+While deciding on your marketplace, you should consider each country's legal and tax implications and the fulfillment options.
+However, your research work is just beginning once you have narrowed down your home marketplace.

 When selling in the EU, there are a few legal obligations to consider, generally as well for each country.
 These include: